 Physical Nature of a River Trip

 The rafts will have straps in multiple locations to grip as you are going downriver.
 It’s important you find two handholds that will allow you to hold yourself in place and not be pitched one way or another.
+Pay attention to the guides’ instructions and keep your hand and feet out of pinch points on the rafts.

 The beaches in Grand Canyon vary greatly.
 Many are sandy, some have steep banks you must ascend to get to the camping area, some are covered with slippery river rock.
 These beaches will be your home each evening so you can expect to be walking about them often.

 After the rafts have been unloaded, your job is to find your bags and take them to your chosen sleeping area and set up your space.
-The guides will give an orientation of how to set up the camp gear and then it’s up to you.
+The guides will give an orientation on how to set up the camp gear and then it’s up to you.

 This is a wilderness adventure!
-The weather, outdoor environment, and remote setting can bring its own set of challenges.
+The weather, outdoor environment, and remote setting can bring their own set of challenges.
 You can expect to be exposed to prolonged sun, heat, cold, wind, rain, cold water, thunderstorms, and other weather-induced events.
 The Arizona sun can be intense.
 People often find they need to wear more sunscreen, cover-up, drink more water and eat more food and snacks in the canyon than they would at home.

 Every trip provides the opportunity for hiking in side canyons along the river.
 These side hikes are optional and a unique part of a river trip.
 Hikes vary in length and difficulty.
 Some hikes may require moves that may feel more like rock scrambling than hiking and others may be short walks up a streambed.
 The more you prepare physically, the more you’ll be able to explore while on your trip.